anand-me/deep-learning-with-pytorch-tutorials/README.md

 Welcome to the **Deep Learning with PyTorch Tutorials** repository!
 This educational project provides a structured learning path from basic tensor operations to model deployment in production.
 Each tutorial builds upon knowledge from previous chapters, creating a comprehensive deep learning curriculum.

-Developed by **Akshay Anand** as part of PhD research at **Florida State University**, these tutorials combine theoretical explanations with practical code examples to enhance understanding of deep learning concepts.
+Developed by **Akshay Anand** during his PhD (as part of learning PyTorch) at **Florida State University**, these tutorials combine theoretical explanations with practical code examples to enhance understanding of deep learning concepts.

 ### ✨ Features